 More information about the Metrolinx and York Viva partnership

-More information and construction updates on the York Viva BRT
+More information and construction updates on the York Viva BRT Project

 In partnership with the City of Mississauga, GO Transit is building new, exclusive bus lanes on roads in Mississauga along Hwy.
 403.

 In August 2010, construction began on the 18-kilometre east-west busway across Mississauga between Winston Churchill Boulevard and Renforth Drive.
 A total of 12 stations will be built along the route, with one existing station being incorporated into the busway.

-about the Mississauga BRT Project
+More information about the Mississauga Transitway